 The Institute organized international delegations to observe the national and provincial elections in 1988, 1990 and 1993.
-In 1997, NDI sponsored a pre-election delegation to assess election preparations.
+In 1997, 2007 and 2012, NDI organized pre-election delegations to assess election preparations.
 In advance of the 2002 general elections, NDI organized nationwide training for over 1,200 party poll watchers.
 The Institute produced and distributed more than 550,000 poll watching manuals, which were widely used on election day.
-In May and October 2007, NDI organized pre-election assessment missions in advance of parliamentary and provincial elections.
-The Institute implemented a program that trained approximately 45,000 party polling agents to monitor polling stations.
-NDI also worked with political parties to provide advice on the design and implementation of a communication system for the collection and analysis of election results and complaints.
+NDI has also worked with political parties to provide advice on the design and implementation of a communication system for the collection and analysis of election results and complaints.